weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 It now follows from (64), (63), and (54), that
 Ag (bk + 4,k = A(g (bk, k) = AD'(b)k = 0

-for every k € R™.
+for every k  \in  R™.
 Thus

 Ag'(b) + 4,=0.
 FUNCTIONS OF SEVERAL VARIABLES 227